 As at the date of this Prospectus, the Sub-Funds use risk-free rate benchmarks such as the Euro Short Term Rate (ESTR), which is administered by the European Central Bank, the Secured Overnight Financing Rate (SOFR), which is administered by the US Federal Reserve Bank (i.e. New York Fed), the Sterling Overnight Index Average (SONIA) which is administered by the Bank of England, the Tokyo Overnight Average Rate (TONAR) which is administered by the Bank of Japan.
 These four administrators are not registered on the public register of administrators and benchmarks maintained by ESMA pursuant to Article 36 of the Benchmark Regulation, since central banks are excluded from the scope of this Regulation, pursuant to its Article 2.
-The Sub-Funds will also use the Swiss Average Rate Overnight (SARON), provided by SIX Financial Information AG which is registered on the public register of administrators and benchmarks maintained by ESMA pursuant to Article 36 of the Benchmarks maintained by ESMA pursuant to Article 36 of the Benchmarks maintained by ESMA pursuant to Article 36 of the Benchmarks maintained by ESMA pursuant to Article 36 of the Benchmarks maintained by ESMA pursuant to Article 36 of the Benchmarks maintained by ESMA pursuant to Article 36 of the Benchmark Regulation.
+The Sub-Funds will also use the Swiss Average Rate Overnight (SARON), provided by SIX Financial Information AG which is registered on the public register of administrators and benchmarks maintained by ESMA pursuant to Article 36 of the Benchmark Regulation.
 The Sub-Funds do not use, as at the date of this Prospectus, other benchmarks which are provided by benchmark administrators who benefit from the transitional arrangements afforded under the Benchmark Regulation and accordingly who may not appear yet on the public register of administrators and benchmarks maintained by ESMA pursuant to Article 36 of the Benchmark Regulation.